 Label Mueller-Hinton agar plates with the antibiotic conditions and dilution to be plated.

 Using a multichannel pipette and extra-long tips (to ensure that tips reach into suspension), remove 10 L from each well in column one and dispense carefully in a row onto the appropriately labeled plate.
 If small (100 mm diameter) plates are used, dispense 3 rows (each consisting of drops from rows A-H of a single column) per plate; on large (150 mm diameter) plates, dispense 8 rows per plate.
+In addition, at 24 hours, place a 10 L drop taken directly from the negative control tube in an indicated area of one of the plates to test for sterility.

 Allow drops to dry completely (~15 minutes).

-At 24 hours, place a 10 L drop taken directly from the negative control tube in an indicated area of one of the plates to test for sterility.
 Invert plates and incubate overnight at 35 in ambient air.

 Count colonies and calculate cell density.
 Mark colonies with a fine-tip permanent marker on the reverse of the plate to avoid double-counting or missing colonies.